Fireworks on Silvester 2020: What are the rules in Germany?

 - Hamburg: Fireworks prohibited in the state of Hamburg.

 - Hesse: Fireworks banned in busy public places statewide.
 The ban also applies to private property in some districts, including Offenbach.
 In Frankfurt, the ban applies in the old town, city centre and station district.
-You can find a map of zones here.

 - Lower Saxony: Fireworks prohibited on busy streets or squares.
 Districts and cities to specify relevant areas.